gravitycircle/scaffold/README.md

  - Gutenberg blocks now included in "ACF" sub-field.
  - Form submission automation has been streamlined.
  - Integrated Google ReCaptcha into framework.
 V2 is currently supported, V3 -- with some edits.
+ - Various QoL updates.

 **Future Update Notes:**
+ - Update file inclusion subroutines to enable decoupled setups for the front and back end.
  - Streamline setup, currently very clunky.
 Utilize Grunt / Composer or other automation applications to do this.
  - Build CSS Component for WordPress integration as well as customised ".css" files.